jduffield65/Isca/docs/namelists/main/idealized_moist_physics.md

 There are 3 choices of the land mask in *Isca*:

 * `input` - Read land mask from input file.
-* `zsurf` - Define land where surface geopotential height at model initialisation exceeds a threshold.
+* `zsurf` - Define land where surface geopotential height at model initialisation exceeds a threshold of 10.
 * `none` - Do not apply land mask.

 **Default:** `none`